AgonyOfCoding/machine-learning-project/README.md

 # Machine learning project - Symbol classification in engineering diagrams

-This is the GitHub repository for the source code used in a machine learining project
+This is the GitHub repository for the source code used in a machine learning project

 ## Python scritps